shwetarkadam/blog/_posts/2022-11-20-Today I Learnt Interesting Things in Java11.md

 ---

 I came across a fascinating Java talk on youtube by Devoxx 2022 Hanno Embregts.
-This article is about many java snippets I encountered.
+This article is about a few java snippets I encountered.
 The purpose of today's TIL is to have a list of interesting things we could do in Java and not deep dive into each concept.

 Today's TIL : **Crazy things to do with Java 11+**